chrismahony/processing_piplines_bluebear/dowloand_data_novogene/README.md

 4. Select all files and click 'export link'.

 5. Copy this file into the directory where you wan to download the data.
+Probaly create a folder 'fastqs' as this is a logical way to name the data downalded

 6. Now copy the script below and modify the wget line to the name of your csv